mikejoh/mikejoh/README.md

   - Enhancements shadow in the Kubernetes **v1.20** release cycle
   - Started the first Cloud Native focused meetup in Gothenburg in January of 2018
   - Co-organizing the Gothenburg CNCF meetup chapter

-Other than that i spend a lot of time welding, wiring and plumbing in (cloud) platforms! 👨🏻‍🏭

 **About me**❗️